Piero Hincapié

-Piero Martín Hincapié Reyna (born 9 January 2002) is an Ecuadorian professional footballer who plays as a centre-back or left-back for club Arsenal, on loan from club Bayer Leverkusen, and the Ecuador national team.
+Piero Martín Hincapié Reyna (/es/; born 9 January 2002) is an Ecuadorian professional footballer who plays as a centre-back or left-back for club Arsenal and the Ecuador national team.

 Club career

 Early career

 Hincapié began playing football at the age of seven, initially for local clubs Escuela Refinería, Emelec and Barcelona.
 Aged ten, the defender moved to Guayaquil with Norte América.
 After a spell with Deportivo Azogues, he joined Independiente del Valle in November 2016.
 Hincapié was promoted into their first-team in August 2019 for a Serie A match with Mushuc Runa.
 He was selected to start and played the full duration of a narrow home defeat.
 In the subsequent 2020 campaign, shortly after winning the U-20 Copa Libertadores, Hincapié made appearances off the bench against Universidad Católica and Macará.

 Talleres

 On 20 August 2020, Hincapié agreed a five-year contract with Primera División side Talleres; who paid $1,000,000 for 50% of his pass.